solso/source2swagger/README.md

       ##~ op = a.operations.add
       ##~ op.set :httpMethod => "POST", :tags => ["production"], :nickname => "set_word", :deprecated => false

-Above two elements (operations) where added to *a.operations*, you can also add directly if you do not need to have a reference to the variable *op*
+Two elements (*operations*) were added to *a.operations*, you can also add directly if you do not need to have a reference to the variable *op*

       ##~ a.operations.add :httpMethod => "GET", :tags => ["production"], :nickname => "get_word", :deprecated => false
       ##~ a.operations.add :httpMethod => "POST", :tags => ["production"], :nickname => "set_word", :deprecated => false

-Using variables for common structures.
+#### Using variables for common structures

 The source2swagger notation also allows you to define variables that can be defined anywhere on the source code files as *@name = value*, the value is typically a hash structure in ruby notation (*{"key_1" => "value_1", ... , "key_n" => "value_n"}*)

 *Note:* all variable declarations are evaluated before the non-variable statements so vars will always available no matter where they are defined.
 For instance,

     ...
-    ##  in source_code_file2.rb
+    ##  in foo.rb
     ##~ op.parameters.add @parameter_app_id
     ...
-    ## in source_code_file1.rb
+    ## in bar.rb
     ##~ @parameter_app_id = {"name" => "word", "description" => "The word whose sentiment is to be set", "dataType" => "string", "required" => true, "paramType" => "path"}
     ...

-Comments in the inline doc,
+#### Adding comments

+You can add comments on the inline docs specification, just use the normal comment tags of your language

     ##~ op = a.operations.add
     ##